Springer basic sets and modular Springer correspondence for classical types: Dipper--James basic set data

-\begin{proposition} The pair $(\leq_{DJ},\gamma_\ell')$ is a basic set datum for $W'_n$. \end{proposition}
+\begin{proposition} The pair $(\leq_{DJ},\gamma_{\ell} ) $ is a basic set datum for $W^{\prime}_{n}$. \end{proposition}

-To prove the proposition, we will need the fact that the restriction from $W_n$ to $W'_n$ commutes with decomposition maps.
+To prove the proposition, we will need the fact that the restriction from $W_{n}$ to $W^{\prime}_{n}$ commutes with decomposition maps.
 Let us introduce some notation.
-If $A$ is a finite dimensional algebra over a field, we denote by $R_0(A)$ the Grothendieck group of the category of finite dimensional $A$-modules.
-The class of an $A$-module $V$ in $R_0(A)$ is denoted by $[V]$. \begin{lemma}[\cite{Geck:extended}, lemma 5.2] The restriction of modules from $\Irr \KM W_n$ to $\Irr \KM W'_n$ (resp. from $\Irr \FM W_n$ to $\Irr \FM W'_n$) induces maps between Grothendieck groups fitting into the following commutative diagram
+If $A$ is a finite dimensional algebra over a field, we denote by $R_{0}(A)$ the Grothendieck group of the category of finite dimensional $A$-modules.
+The class of an $A$-module $V$ in $R_{0}(A)$ is denoted by $[V]$.